lalunamel/bun-vscode-extension/README.md

 # Bun VSCode Extension Template

-This is a Bun template that contains the scaffolding of a VSCode extension.
+A Bun template that contains the scaffolding for a VSCode extension.

 ## Features